WatheqAlshowaiter/resetPassword/README.md

 this is practicing after Reece Kenny lessons (highly recommended) in [this link](https://www.youtube.com/watch?v=BLwhJYEOVE4&list=PLy9OqUw9V30b4YiPEnG75T6jd0WBA6UEv).

-this just for demp purpose, so it is not very secure.
+this just for dev purpose, so it is not very secure.

 ## to make function in your host